-In light of changing technologies and energy prices and growing climate concerns, the Council was again asked to look at the issue of direct use of natural gas in the Sixth Power Plan.4 The Council conducted extensive analysis of the consumer space and water heating options from two perspectives.
+In light of changing technologies and energy prices and growing climate concerns, the Council was again asked to look at the issue of direct use of natural gas in the Sixth Power Plan.
+The Council conducted extensive analysis of the consumer space and water heating options from two perspectives.
 The first, the regional perspective, identified the residential space and water heating systems with the lowest total cost using the avoided cost of new electricity generation.
-The second perspective, the consumer perspective, identified the residential space and water heating systems with the lowest life cycle cost to consumers using retail market conditions.
+The second perspective, the consumer perspective, identified the residential space and water heating systems using retail market conditions.
 The outcome of these two analyses was then compared to determine whether the most economical systems from the regional perspective differed from those from the consumer's perspective.
 If the most economic systems based on the regional economics were also the most economic systems based on consumer economics, then it would appear that no policy intervention would needed.